Check out our FAQs for some extra insight and information about hydrogen. Also visit our Hydrogen and FCEVs page for more information.

 How many stations does HTEC operate and where are they located?

 HTEC currently has more than dozen stations at various stages of operations, development and planning in B.C., Alberta, Quebec, and the US.
 In B.C., HTEC has four stations in operation with the fifth one opening in Kelowna soon.
-Additionally, in Quebec, we operate one containerized station with more planned to open in 2022.
+Additionally, in Quebec, we operate one containerized station with more planned to open in the coming years.
 For further information on stations, kindly visit our Station Status page.

 When and where will HTEC open its next station in BC?